-Liberty Island (the location of the Statue of Liberty) and Ellis Island are connected by ferry with Battery Park.
+Liberty Island (the location of the Statue of Liberty) and Ellis Island are connected by ferry with Battery Park (on Manhattan).

 The entire visit, from Battery Park to Liberty Island and Ellis Island, and then back to Battery Park, takes about 4 hours.
 You will take a ferry from Battery Park to Liberty Island.
 After seeing the Statue of Liberty, catch the next ferry to Ellis Island and tour this island.
 Then take a ferry back to Battery Park.

 Pro Travel Tip: Tickets tend to sell out in advance.
 As soon as you know your travel dates, consider booking your Statue of Libery tickets.